View

 • Website: bailador.com.au

-Bailador is a growth capital fund focused on private investments in the information technology sector.
+Bailador is a growth capital fund focused on private equity investments in the information technology sector.
 They partner with startup founders at the expansion stage, providing not only capital but also extensive operational experience to help businesses achieve international success.

 Blackbird Ventures